 By being mindful of our thoughts we gradually get the idea that the are just thoughts that we are having and there is no need to believe them uncritically.
 Similarly with a feeling like “anger” we start to realize that it is a feeling that is currently strong within us but no more than that, we currently have anger, but it doesn’t define us and it will pass.
 We stop identifying with the thoughts and emotions.
 Our mind ceases to be in the control of strong feelings and thoughts and slowly comes under our own control.

 All online mentoring includes one hour sessions, check ins with the parents, and individualized goal setting beginning of each session.
 We focus on learning our self-worth, self-discovery, and self-awareness.

-A typical session goes as follows; review of what we will do that session, a quick “how are you feeling” check in, transition breathing exercise, instructional discussion, mindfulness activity, “how are you feeling” reflection, gratitude sharing.
+A typical session goes as follows; review of what we will do that session, a quick “how are you feeling” check in, practicing coping skills throughout our sessions, instructional discussion, mindfulness activity, “how are you feeling” reflection, gratitude sharing.

 - The programs provide tools and resources to empower children to be leaders of their own life by taking full responsibility for their journey.